pralab/AdversarialPruningBenchmark/README.md

                             structure='weights', # if US; or filters and channels if S sparsity_rate='90') # or any other sparsity

-# it will automatically print the results, that you should keep, and it will save the distances pickle
+# prints the results (that you should keep) and it saves the distances pickle
 save_dist_path='my_path'
 benchmark(local_model, model_key, data_dir, save_dist_path, device)